mbhall88/TAC3_Presentation/content/home/chapter3.md

 ## Tuberculosis

 -   WGS-based diagnostics offer faster solution
--   Two-week "liquid culture" gives similar results
+-   Two-week "liquid culture" gives similar results to "gold-standard"
 -   For the four first-line drugs, a study by the CRyPTIC consortium demonstrate that DST is not required if genotype predicts susceptibility

 ---